Engaging Families in Reading: Methods That Work

 In education, it's important to build strong ties with parents and family by encouraging literacy partnerships.
 Through an exploration of activities and articles, you will learn methods for engaging families in literacy activities.
-Topics covered in this course include elevating the value of a home library, honoring family assets through talking about books, creating choice boards and strategies for home use, and highlighting the importance of discovering and setting aside time to read.
+Topics covered in this course include elevating the value of a home library, honoring family assets by discussing books, creating choice boards and strategies for home use, and emphasizing the importance of discovering and making time to read.

 At a Glance